Abir-Ashab/ML-Research/Presention.md

 ###  Tumor Segmentation

 1. **Manual annotation** using **ITK-SNAP** tool for first 30 patients.
-2. Used these to **train a 2D deep learning model (nnU-Net)**.
+2. Used these to train a 2D deep learning model (**nnU-Net**).
-3. Applied model to the remaining 37 patients.
+3. Applied the model to the remaining 37 patients.
-4. Doctors **visually checked and corrected** the segmentations.
+4. Doctors visually checked and corrected the segmentations.

 They avoided 3D models due to: